Jeanyvesbourdoncle/Jeanyvesbourdoncle.github.io/_posts/2019-02-01-sdc-Behavior-Cloning.md

 - after 2 epochs : training set : 0,0025 and validation set : 0,0113

-- Same results after 5 epochs, the gap between the training set and the validation set is always small (np overfitting problem)
+- Same results after 5 epochs, the gap between the training set and the validation set is always small (no overfitting problem)